awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_settingup.md

 # Getting started with GuardDuty<a name="guardduty_settingup"></a>

 This tutorial provides a hands\-on introduction to GuardDuty\.
 The minimum requirements for enabling GuardDuty as a standalone account or as a GuardDuty administrator with AWS Organizations are covered in Step 1\.
-Steps 2 through 5 cover using additional features recommended by GuardDuty to get the most out of your findings\.
+Steps 2 through 5 cover using additional features recommended by GuardDuty can to get the most out of your findings\.

 **Topics**
 + [Before you begin](#setup-before)